Salesforce

 • Triggered when the battery voltage falls below 12.1 VDC.
 The battery needs to go on a 24-hour charge cycle.

-• If the alarm persists after a 24-hour charge cycle the battery may be an issue with the battery or charging circuit.
+• If the alarm persists after a 24-hour charge cycle, there may be an issue with the battery or charging circuit.

 • This could be due to an aging battery, a defective battery, or charging system issues.